Working Group (resistance organization): Intelligence gathering

 The Working Group tracked the destinations of the deportation trains, learning that young women were deported to Auschwitz and young men to various sites in the Lublin district (where they were forced to work on construction projects).
 Deportees brought chalk which they used to write the destination on the railway carriages which returned, empty, to Slovakia.
 A few managed to send postcards along the route, with disguised references to their location and the terrible conditions on Holocaust trains.
 Although the Slovak railway company turned the trains over to the Deutsche Reichsbahn at the border, one Slovak railway worker accompanied each train to ensure that the equipment would be returned intact.
 The Working Group interviewed these railway workers, and obtained destinations from them.
 Little was known about the sites to which the Jews were being taken, however, and no information about extermination facilities was available.

 Polish-speaking couriers, mostly from villages along the Polish-Slovak border, were employed to illegally cross the border and establish contact with the deportees.
 According to Weissmandl, contact was established with some by late April or early May.
-Through the couriers, the Working Group obtain reasonably accurate information on the horrible conditions in which deportees were held; this was in addition to vague allusions in censored messages the Germans allowed them to send.
+Through the couriers, the Working Group obtained reasonably accurate information on the horrible conditions in which deportees were held; this was in addition to vague allusions in censored messages the Germans allowed them to send.
 These letters were forwarded to the ÚŽ by their recipients in Slovakia.
 Additional reports reached the Bratislava activists from Jews in the countryside who had special permits allowing them to travel.
 The Working Group also used its couriers to track deportees from the Protectorate of Bohemia and Moravia, Austria and Belgium, and to keep abreast of the situation of Jews at Theresienstadt and in the Czech lands.